Boosting thermalization of classical and quantum many-body systems: Preparation of quantum thermal states

 Under weak-coupling and Markovian conditions, the dynamics of {an open} quantum many-body system are effectively described by the Lindblad master equation, where the evolution of the system is governed by a quantum many-body Lindbladian~\cite{fazio_many-body_2024,landi_nonequilibrium_2022,thompson_field_2023,sa_symmetry_2023,guo_designing_2024}.
 This framework is essential for studying quantum many-body thermodynamics \cite{fazio_many-body_2024,landi_nonequilibrium_2022}.
-By effectively modeling dissipation and decoherence, the Lindbladian formalism plays a crucial role in describing and optimizing work extraction~\cite{monsel_energetic_2020}, energy transfer~\cite{landi_nonequilibrium_2022}, and error correction~\cite{reiter_dissipative_2017} in quantum systems.
-Additionally, it facilitates the design of noise-resilient quantum protocols by effectively modeling the noise processes on near-term devices~\cite{preskill_quantum_2018,bharti_noisy_2022}.
-The Lindblad framework supports developing more robust, thermodynamically efficient quantum technologies.
+By effectively modeling dissipation and decoherence, the Lindbladian formalism plays a crucial role in describing and optimizing work extraction~\cite{monsel_energetic_2020}, energy transfer~\cite{PhysRevB.99.035421,landi_nonequilibrium_2022}, and error correction~\cite{reiter_dissipative_2017} in quantum systems.
+Additionally, it facilitates the design of noise-resilient quantum protocols by effectively modeling noise processes on near-term devices~\cite{preskill_quantum_2018,bharti_noisy_2022}.
+The Lindblad framework supports the development of more robust and efficient quantum technologies \cite{chen_efficient_2025}.

-For an open quantum system, the state is described by the density matrix $\rho$.
-Its evolution is governed by the Lindblad master equation $\dot{\rho}=\mathcal{L}[\rho]$.
-We consider the Markovian dynamics with a time-local Lindbladian which is a completely positive, trace preserving superoperator \cite{breuer_theory_2002}.
-The first term in Eq.~\eqref{eq:Lindblad master eq} is the unitary term with a Hermitian operator $K$, the second term is the jump term with the Lindblad operator $A_l$, and the last term is the dissipation term.
-The kinetic coefficients $\gamma_{ln}$ form a Hermitian, positive-semidefnite matrix that characterizes effective dissipative strengths induced by the heat bath.
+For an open quantum system, the state is described by the density matrix $\boldsymbol{\rho}$.
+Its evolution is governed by the Lindblad master equation $\dot{\boldsymbol{\rho}}=\mathcal{L}[\boldsymbol{\rho}]$.
+We consider the time-local Lindbladian which is a completely positive trace preserving superoperator \cite{breuer_theory_2002}.
+The first term in Eq.~\eqref{eq:Lindblad master eq} is the unitary term with a Hermitian operator $\boldsymbol{K}$, the second term is the jump term with the Lindblad operator $\boldsymbol{A}_n$, and the last term is the dissipation term.
+The kinetic coefficients $\gamma_{n}$ form a Hermitian, positive-semidefinite matrix that characterizes effective dissipative strengths induced by the environment.
+The adjoint Lindbladian follows as